 In accordance with the Code, land and buildings are separated, however, further componentisation has not taken place.
-Depreciation is charged on the opening carrying value and the amounts charged to the Comprehensive Income and Expenditure Statement would not be materially different had further componentisation been undertaken.
+Depreciation is charged on the opening carrying value and the amounts charged would not be materially different had further componentisation been undertaken.
 Items of Property, Plant and Equipment are revalued at the end of the reporting period.